wang-jingyi/wang-jingyi.github.io/index.md

 #### Research Interest

 In general, my research goal is to *develop novel formal methods or software engineering methodologies towards building more trustworthy intelligent systems or software*.
 Currently, I am particularly interested in the following research topics in the intersection of formal methods, artificial intelligence (AI) and security:
-- Testing, verification and repair of AI or AI-based systems, e.g., large language models, autonomous cars;
+- Testing, verification and repair of AI or AI-based systems, e.g., large language models, neural networks, autonomous cars;
 - Verification of concurrent reactive systems, e.g., OS kernels and industrial control systems;
 - AI-assisted modeling and verification of security protocols;
 - Other related topics like fuzzing, symbolic execution, runtime verification, etc.